tz-earl/optimizely-to-drupal-8/README.md

 Fixed: Issue #2584933: Optimizely suggests no protocol in HTML snippet<br />
 Tested for Drupal 8.0.0.
 No code changes.<br />
 Tested for Drupal 8.1.0.
 No code changes.<br />
+Implemented cache invalidation of pages via cache tags.<br />
+Fixed: Issue 2823398: Invalid use of * should be rejected.<br />